Francis Suarez ends campaign for Republican presidential nomination | KRDO

 At the end of the interview, Suarez told Hewitt, “You gave me homework, Hugh.
 I’ll look at – what was it?
 What’d you call it, a weeble?”

-In a later statement to CNN, Suarez denied that he had been unaware of the Uyghur situation and the accusations of human rights abuses against China.
+In a later statement to CNN, Suarez denied that he had been unaware of the Uyghur situation and the accusations against China of human rights abuses.

 “Of course, I am well aware of the suffering of the Uyghurs in China.
 They are being enslaved because of their faith.
 China has a deplorable record on human rights and all people of faith suffer there.
 I didn’t recognize the pronunciation my friend Hugh Hewitt used,” he said.